jaya-sri6/Object_Detection/README.md

 Uses YOLOv4-tiny for fast and accurate inference.

-**4. Run Hand Drawing App**
-bash
-Copy
-Edit
-python AirFlow.py
-Draw on-screen using your index finger.

-Color and clear buttons are recognized using hand gestures.

 📌 Features
 🎯 Real-time object detection with bounding boxes.

-🎨 Paint using finger gestures on a virtual canvas.

 🖱️ Click detection in object detection mode via mouse callback.